pupil-labs/pupil-docs/developer-docs/windows.md

 - Edit `C:\\work\\boost\\stage\\lib` if necessary
 - Save and close setup.py

-<aside class="faq">When starting run_capture.bat, it will build module pupil_detectors.
+<aside class="faq">When starting run_capture.bat, it will build the pupil_detectors module.
 However, if you are debugging, you may want to try building explicitly.
-From within `pupil/pupil_src/capture/pupil_detectors` run `python setup.py build` to build the pupil_detectors.</aside>
+From within `pupil/pupil_src/shared_modules/pupil_detectors` run `python setup.py build` to build the pupil_detectors.</aside>

 ### Modify optimization_calibration setup.py